Whatsapp

 Return to sports or exercise must be approved by the treating physician.
 Healing speed, spinal growth, and follow-up imaging all play a role in determining when activities can safely resume.

-When can my child return to school?
+When can my child return to school after vertebral body tethering in Turkey?

 What if my child has pain after surgery?